 Prevention of Disease

-Diseases not only affect a single person, it affects the whole society.
+Diseases not only affect a single person, it affects the whole of society.
 Thus prevention of diseases is the responsibility of a community.
 As a part of this, certain public health organizations and programs have been developed.
-One example for this would be the Pulse Polio Programme which is a program launched by the Indian government.
+One example of this would be the Pulse Polio Programme which is a program launched by the Indian government.
 The main aim is to eliminate Polio from the Indian society.

 Practise This Question